 i) One usage of this measurement is to support MRO (see TS 28.313 [30]).

-5.1.1.25.3 Unnecessary handovers for Inter-system mobility
+5.1.1.25.3 Unnecessary handovers for inter-system mobility

-a) This measurement provides the number of unnecessary handover events detected during the inter-system mobility from 5GS to EPS, see TS 38.300 [49] clause 15.5.2.
+a) This measurement provides the number of unnecessary handover events detected during the inter-system mobility from NG-RAN to E-UTRAN, see TS 38.300 [49] clause 15.5.2.3.
 An example of unnecessary handover occurred when a UE handed over from NG-RAN to other system (e.g. UTRAN) even though quality of the NG-RAN coverage was sufficient.

 b) CC.

-c) The measurement of unnecessary handovers is obtained by accumulating the number of failure events detected gNB during the inter-system mobility from 5GS to EPS.
+c) The measurement of unnecessary inter-systemhandovers is obtained by accumulating the number of inter-system unnecessary handover events detected during the inter-system mobility from NG-RAN to E-UTRAN.

 d) Each measurement is an integer value.